 - PAWS: In some cases, a mild form of some symptoms such as anxiety and depression may persist for months following detox.
 This condition is referred to as post alcohol withdrawal syndrome.
 The symptoms will slowly disappear over time, but it is important to monitor them to prevent a relapse.

 Inpatient Alcohol Rehab

 Following detox, patients may continue to receive treatment on an inpatient basis for a period of 30 days or longer.
 Inpatient or residential treatment is an ideal option for individuals who are struggling with a severe AUD or who are able to put their personal responsibilities on hold for a period of time without major consequences.
 Living in a treatment facility for an extended period of time allows an ample opportunity to be isolated from potential relapse triggers and to focus on developing the skills and tools for long-term recovery.

 Outpatient Alcohol Rehab

-For those who are transitioning from a higher level of care and can benefit from a balance of freedom and structure, an outpatient alcohol treatment program is ideal.
+An outpatient alcohol treatment program is ideal for those who are transitioning from a higher level of care and can benefit from a balance of freedom and structure.
 Partial Hospitalization, Intensive Outpatient, and Standard Outpatient Programs offer varying levels of structure to meet the needs of each individual and where they are in the recovery process.
 While completing a PHP or IOP program, clients can live in a sober living facility, halfway house, or at their own home.
 They also have some freedom to schedule time for work, school, or other responsibilities.
 Outpatient care provides a great opportunity to continue working through alcohol recovery while rebuilding a better life.